Living the RV life is all about trimming waste and being as efficient as possible. So, it makes sense that your budget should be lean as well.

 Tow Vehicle: Truck or SUV

-Although the E15TB is the smallest model in the E-Pro series, it’s still bigger than some of the other affordable camper trailers on this list.
+Although the 12RK is the smallest model in the E-Pro series, it’s still bigger than some of the other affordable camper trailers on this list.

 If you really need more room, you can upgrade to a larger E-Pro model with a slide-out compartment.

-Here we have another lightweight travel trailer from Forest River, but this model is even smaller than the E-Pro we looked at above.
+Here we have another lightweight travel trailer from Forest River, with this model being just a foot longer than the E-Pro we looked at above.

 When walking into this RV, you may think that it’s missing quite a few features.
 After all, it just seems to have a TV, overhead compartment, and a sofa.